Jaclenga/Jaclenga.github.io/_posts/2023-06-03-Auction_Security.md

 ---
 Here's a short article I wrote for job application a while back.
 Hope you enjoy!

-## Cybersecurity Practices for Electronic Auctions"
+## Cybersecurity Practices for Electronic Auctions

 Electronic auctions, or e-auctions, have gained popularity due to their relative ease over traditional auctions.
 With auction-related fraud among the most common forms of fraud in the USA (Chen, 2022), e-auction platforms require special protocols to prevent malicious behavior from both bidders and sellers.
 For example, auctioneers may collect bids without delivering the product for sale, or bidders may collude to gain an unfair advantage.
 Here are three principal security principles for maintaining fairness in e-auctions: